Please buy the book!

 - Art and Politics – Referendum TV, National Collective, Writers, the fall of the BBC

 - Mainstream media – the Sunday Herald and the Partisan Press, Social media and BBC-bashing

 - The two faces of Nationalism – progressive and xenophobic

 - The Constitution – the death of the Union, federalism

 - The permanent Referendum – political activism and the end of the UK

-You’ll find us on Yes Edinburgh West website, Facebook, National Yes Registry and Twitter.
-There is also a library of useful information on our SNP branch Forum on Yes liaison.
+Yes Edinburgh West has a website, Facebook, Twitter, National Yes Registry and a Library of topics on Scottish Politics, including Independence.
 The 2014 Referendum White Paper and the Wee Blue Book, although dated, give a good idea of policy options in an independent Scotland.